PaperCutSoftware/cert-tool/README.md

 Run: **npm i -g**

-Then run cert-tools --help to find an overview of how to use the tool and all valid parameters
+Then run cert-tool --help to find an overview of how to use the tool and all valid parameters

 You can find more information in this [wiki entry](https://docs.google.com/document/d/14xHup9IipXL6X6XTzle0NHcF1AqSq_N2P3AXaQNZWNs/edit).